ToF-/Rent/README.md

 - sorting
 - mapping (associative array)

-Why Forth, Awk, Haskell?
+Why Forth, C, Awk, Haskell?
 ------------------------

 ###Forth

 Forth is the simplest imperative language.
-A solution would be doable without it, but the `act.fs` library which brings AVL trees is very practical to use while keeping the solution in the spirit of Forth.
+The `act.fs` library which brings AVL trees is very practical to use while keeping the solution in the spirit of Forth.

+###C

+The approach differs as we use only the stdlib function `qsort` and binary search.

 ###Awk